ABOUT THE M.S. PROGRAM

 Why select the University of New Orleans (UNO)?

 UNO is a premier urban public university with over 16,000 students and has been rated as a university that offers the best value for the tuition dollar.
 Our mission is to produce well-rounded, three-dimensional individuals who are fully prepared to function as responsible citizens, and as skilled employees and entrepreneurs, in the complex and changing environment of a new century.
 UNO, a member of the Louisiana State University System, is located on the southern shore of Lake Pontchartrain in an attractive residential area that is convenient to the financial, commercial, and tourism areas of the City of New Orleans.
-The tract of lakefront property upon which the University is situated is among some of the most scenic and valuable real estate in New Orleans.
+The tract of lakefront property upon which the University is situated is among some of the most scenic and valuable real estates in New Orleans.
 Adding to the modern academic environment of the University are the educational, cultural, business, and recreational opportunities, which abound in New Orleans.